GfSE/SpecIF-Viewer/README.md

 - Import MS-Excel 'XLSX', 'XLS' and 'CSV' file
 - Import 'BPMN-XML' file
 - Import from an URL or the local file system
-- Browse the content ('resources') along the hierarchy
+- Browse the content ('resources') along the supplied hierarchy
+- Create, clone and update resources with an input form derived from the respective resource class*
+- Move single nodes and subtrees in the hierarchy by drag'n'drop*
 - Inspect the semantic net ('statements')
+- Create statements according to the options defined in the statement classes*
+- Delete selected resources and statements*
 - Filter using text fragments ('full text search'), resource types or enumerated property values
 - Report some model-based statistics, such as used resource types or used property enumerated values
 - Export 'specifz' file